Zalmoxes

-Zalmoxes is an extinct genus of rhabdodontid ornithopod dinosaur from the Maastrichtian of Romania.
+Zalmoxes is a genus of rhabdodontid ornithopod dinosaur from the Maastrichtian age of the Late Cretaceous in what is now Romania.
 The genus is known from specimens first named as the species Mochlodon robustum in 1899 by Franz Nopcsa before being reclassified as Rhabdodon robustum by him in 1915.
-In 1990 this name was corrected to Rhabdodon robustus by George Olshevsky, and in 2003 the species was once more reclassified, this time as the type species Zalmoxes robustus.
-Zalmoxes refers to the Dacian deity Zalmoxis, and robustus to the robustness of the remains.
-In 2003 another species was named, Zalmoxes shqiperorum, named for the Albanian name for Albanians.
+In 1990, this name was corrected to Rhabdodon robustus by George Olshevsky and, in 2003, the species was once more reclassified as the type species Zalmoxes robustus.
+Zalmoxes refers to the Dacian deity Zalmoxis and robustus refers to the robustness of the remains.
+Also in 2003, another species was named, Zalmoxes shqiperorum, named for the Albanian name for Albanians.

 History of discovery

 Zalmoxes was first known from numerous fossils found in Transylvania, which were named as the species Mochlodon robustus by Baron Franz Nopcsa in 1899.
 The specific name referred to its robust build.
-In 1915 Nopcsa renamed the species as Rhabdodon robustum, amended by in 2003 by David B. Weishampel, Coralia-Maria Jianu, Zoltan Csiki and David B. Norman.
+In 1915, Nopcsa renamed the species to Rhabdodon robustum, amended in 2003 by David B. Weishampel, Coralia-Maria Jianu, Zoltan Csiki, and David B. Norman.
 Weishampel et al. (2003) published a paper on new remains from Romania, which they found to represent a new species.
-They found R. robustus was sufficiently different from Rhabdodon, and thus named the new genus Zalmoxes for the former.
-The genus refers to the Dacian deity Zalmoxis (sometimes spelled Zalmoxes), who retreated for three years in a crypt to be resurrected on the fourth year; likewise the animal Zalmoxes had by Nopcsa been liberated from its fossil grave to attain taxonomic immortality.
-The naming article further explained this by referring to a Greek legend according to which Zalmoxes was a slave of Pythagoras who travelled to Dacia and was deified by the Dacian people.
-In addition, Weishampel et al. named the new specimens Zalmoxes shqiperorum, after Shqiperia, the Albanian name for Albania, with which country Nopcsa had had a special relationship.
-One specimen now belongs to Telmatosaurus, while another specimen is also suspected to belong to that genus based on similar basicrania morphology.
+They found R. robustus was sufficiently different from Rhabdodon and named the new genus Zalmoxes for the former.
+The genus refers to the Thracian deity Zalmoxis (sometimes spelled Zalmoxes), who retreated for three years in a crypt to be resurrected on the fourth year.
+Likewise, the animal Zalmoxes had been liberated from its fossil grave to attain taxonomic immortality.
+The naming article further explained this by referring to Zalmoxes a ruler viewed as a deity by the Getae, a Thracian Tribe, according to Herodotus.
+In addition, Weishampel et al. named the new specimens Zalmoxes shqiperorum, after Shqiperia, the Albanian name for Albania, with which Nopcsa had a special relationship.
+One specimen is now assigned to Telmatosaurus, while another specimen is also suspected to belong to that genus based on similar basicrania morphology.